buddhist-uni/buddhist-uni.github.io/_content/booklets/bhikkhu-rules-for-lay_ariyesako.md

 olid: OL50211745M
 ---

-A clear and thorough introduction to the monastic rules, especially as practiced in the contemporary Theravada Tradition.
+A clear and thorough introduction to the monastic rules, especially as practiced in the contemporary Theravāda Tradition.